-(Name) Airport operates (Specify Operating Hours) for take-off and landing of aircraft and when it is so available it shall be available under equal terms and conditions to all persons and operators (Requirement reference).
+(Name) Airport operates (Specify Operating Hours and conditions e.g. visibility) for take-off and landing of aircraft and when it is so available it shall be available under equal terms and conditions to all persons and operators (Requirement reference).
 The airport reference code is (Specify).